verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 ### East-West System Traffic
 The following tables shows Verrazzano system components that send traffic to a destination inside the cluster.
 The destinations include any Verrazzano applications, with the following exceptions:
-- Usage of CoreDNS: It can be assumed that any pod in the cluster can access CoreDNS for name resolution.
+- Usage of CoreDNS: It can be assumed that any Pod in the cluster can access CoreDNS for name resolution.
 - Envoy to Istiod: The Envoy proxies all make requests to the Istio control plane to get dynamic configuration, etc.
 This includes both the gateways and the mesh sidecar proxies.
 That traffic is not shown.
-- Traffic within a component is not shown, for example, traffic between Elasticsearch pods.
+- Traffic within a component is not shown, for example, traffic between Elasticsearch Pods.
 - Prometheus scraping traffic is shown in the second table

 | Component  | Destination | Description |